SENA BAŞÖZ

 2020-2022

-The investigation of loss and cycles of nature between 2018-2019 culminated in a new project on archives as a tool to regenerate.
-The artist views creating an archive as an act of care.
-Regeneration may happen when a third-party uses the archive to create a new narrative.
+The exploration of loss, continuity, and the cycles of nature between 2018 and 2019, using archival material, culminated in a new project centered on archives as material for regeneration.
+For the artist, the act of creating an archive is one of care, and regeneration takes place when a third party engages with the archive to craft a new narrative.

-After her solo show On Lightness in 2018, Başöz worked as a content creator for 23,5 Hrant Dink Memory Site.
-Sourcing from the Hrant Dink archive, a narration was installed in his former office building.
-Through this experience, she realized how much time and effort activating an archive requires and observed the endless possibilities of potential narratives that an archive holds.
+Following her solo exhibition On Lightness in 2018, Başöz worked as a content creator for the 23,5 Hrant Dink Memory Site.
+Drawing from the Hrant Dink archive, she helped craft a narrative within his former office building.
+Through this process, she became aware of the significant time and effort required to activate an archive, as well as the limitless potential for new narratives it holds.

 Slalom